The number of varieties in a family which contain a rational point: Counting functions associated to Brauer group elements

 To deal with the leading constant, we shall use the formalism of virtual Artin $L$-functions.
 For a number field $F$, a virtual Artin representation over $F$ is a formal finite sum $V = \sum_{i=1}^n z_iV_i$ where $z_i \in \CC$ and the $V_i$ are Artin representations.
 We define $\rank V = \sum_{i=1}^n z_i \rank V_i$ and let $V^{G_F}=\sum_{i=1}^n z_i V_i^{G_F}$.
 The $L$-function of $V$ is defined to be

 where $L(V_i,s)$ is the usual Artin $L$-function associated to $V_i$ (see \cite[Ch.~5.13]{IK04}).
 Note that $L(V,s)$ is not an $L$-function in the traditional sense (as in \cite[\S5]{IK04}), as in general it does not admit a meromorphic continuation to $\CC$.
-However, standard properties of Artin $L$-functions imply that $L(V,s)$ admits a holomorphic continuation with no zeros to the region $\re s \geq 1$, apart from possibly at $s=1$.
-Here we have
+However, standard properties of Artin $L$-functions imply that $L(V,s)$ admits a holomorphic continuation with no zeros to the region $\re s \geq 1$, apart from possibly at $s=1$ (the reader who is unfamiliar with complex powers of $L$-functions is advised to consult \cite[Ch.~II.5.1]{Ten95}).
+We have

 as $s \to 1$, where $r = \rank V^{G_F}$ and $c_V \neq 0$.
 In this notation we shall write